varunvegi30/Time-Series-Classification/README.md

 ### Dataset description -
 AReM data - The dataset contains 7 folders that represent seven types of activities.
 Each file containis 6 time series collected from activities of the same person.

-### Solution Overview -
+### Solution overview -
-Section 1 - Binary classification (Classification of bending from other activities) Algorithms used - Logistic Regression and L1 penalized Logistic Regression In the former, variable selection was done using Recursive feature elimination
+Section 1 - Binary classification (Classification of bending from other activities) Algorithms used - Logistic Regression and L1 penalized Logistic Regression <br>
+In the former, variable selection was done using Recursive feature elimination.

 Section 2 - Multi-class classification
 Algorithms used - L1 penalized multinomial Regression and Naive Bayes' classifier.